Prairie Lights: History

 The store's original location was a 1000 sqft space on South Linn Street.
 In 1982, Harris moved the store to an 11000 sqft space on South Dubuque Street, which had been a coffee house that had in the 1930s hosted a local literary society and its guests, who included Carl Sandburg, Robert Frost, Langston Hughes, Sherwood Anderson, E. E. Cummings and others.
 The store currently holds approximately 80,000 to 100,000 books, covering three and a half stories.
 The remaining half-story houses a coffee shop.
 Its facade, designed to resemble a human face, is a local landmark.

 Harris sold the store to longtime employee and poet Jan Weissmiller and the poet Jane Mead in December 2008.

 Notable author visits

 As one of Iowa's largest bookstores and the major independent bookstore in the hometown of the University of Iowa's Writers' Workshop, the building continues to play a role in its region's literary culture.
 Susan Sontag, Gloria Steinem, and Annie Proulx are among the notable authors to participate in events at the bookstore.
-Seven Nobel prize winners have also had events at the store: Seamus Heaney, Czesław Miłosz, Derek Walcott, Saul Bellow, Toni Morrison, Orhan Pamuk, and John M. Coetzee.
+Seven Nobel prize winners have also had events at the store: Seamus Heaney, Czesław Miłosz, Derek Walcott, Saul Bellow, Toni Morrison, Orhan Pamuk, and J. M. Coetzee.